Hazard Control Hierarchy and Lab Safety Labels for Chemical Hazards

+Materials matter.
+Choose options that resist moisture, temperature extremes, petroleum products, chemicals, and common solvents so the safety information stays readable over time.
 Duralabel offers a comprehensive line of labeling supplies that resist moisture, temperature extremes, petroleum products, chemicals, and many solvents.

-Lab Safety Label Regulations
+Lab Safety Label Regulations and the Hazard Control Hierarchy

 OSHA's Occupational Exposure to Hazardous Chemicals in Laboratories (1910.1450) is a series of regulations governing safe practices in laboratories.
 More commonly referred to as the Laboratory Standard, 1910.1450 limits exposure to hazardous laboratory chemicals in laboratories.

-Safety Labels and Storage: The Laboratory Standard requires that all hazardous chemicals are clearly labeled with the proper signal word and hazard type.
+Storage: The Laboratory Standard requires that all hazardous chemicals are clearly labeled with the proper signal word and hazard type.
 Permanent storage must adhere to HazCom 2012, as described in 1910.1200.

-Safety Labels and Shipping: When a laboratory produces a chemical for another facility or outside use, the laboratory is required to create and maintain labels and safety data sheets as a "chemical producer," under the rules of HazCom 2012.
+Shipping: When a laboratory produces a chemical for another facility or outside use, the laboratory is required to create and maintain labels and safety data sheets as a "chemical producer," under the rules of HazCom 2012.

 In general, the Laboratory Standard relies on other regulatory standards for specific chemical, biological, and radiological hazards, which include the following: